gcristian/minka/README.md

 ##### How to test it
  - first you need to install and Apache Zookeeper, this should work for Ubuntu 14.04+
-  - by default Minka expected its default address/port = localhost:2181, let it there
+ - by default Minka expects ZK default address/port = localhost:2181, let it there
 ```
 sudo apt-get install zookeeper
 ```
- - from the root minka folder compile the system:
+ - from the root minka folder compile the system using maven:
 ```
 mvn compile
 ```